 - JT from Step by Step hires a beautiful model as a housekeeper despite the fact that she's terrible at it.
 She eventually quits when she realizes this fact.

 - In Restaurant Stakeout, Willie suspected that the general manager of a restaurant partook in this trope.
 He had two undercover women attempt job interviews for waitressing with this manager, and confirmed Willie's suspicions when he hired the young, inexperienced teenage girl over the older, but vastly more qualified woman.
 He even went so far as attempting to flirt with her.

-- House hired Cameron because it's like having a nice piece of art in the lobby even though she was in the top of her class (But not THE top) and did an internship at the Mayo Clinic but she insists that she worked very hard to get where she is.
-In a subversion, House points out that Cameron, as a beautiful woman, could have easily done well for herself in life without resorting to working her ass off to become a doctor.
-Since she for some reason chose a difficult path when she could have had an easy one, House knew that she would have Hidden Depths.
+- House hired Cameron because, in his own words, "You look good.
+It's like having a nice piece of art in the lobby."
+Cameron is well qualified for the position, but House chose her ahead of better credentialed candidates because of her looks.
+In a subversion, House follows up by stating that Cameron, as a beautiful woman, could have easily done well for herself in life without resorting to working her ass off to become a doctor.
+House knew that someone willing to shirk an easy life for a much harder one would have Hidden Depths.

-- A Kids in the Hall sketch had Dave as a business man unable to fire a French pyromaniac named Monique because she's beautiful, even as she's igniting things in his office.
+- The Kids in the Hall: A sketch had Dave as a business man unable to fire a French pyromaniac named Monique because she's beautiful, even as she's igniting things in his office.